mbkoltai/mbkoltai.github.io/_posts/ecopol/2020-04-09-covid-visualization.md

 ---
 layout: post
-title: Visualizing the pandemic
+title: Tracking the pandemic
 tags: political-economy globalization epidemics complex-systems ecology covid19
-excerpt: Graphs and notes on the COVID19 pandemic (updated regularly)
+excerpt: Graphs and notes on the science and economics of COVID19
 secondary: ecopol
 mathjax: true
 ---